Popular Subject Areas

 - ECTS CREDITS ON TRANSCRIPT

 - The transcript from the Universidad Carlos III de Madrid will reflect the ECTS credit values indicated below.
-The contact hours for each course will not be reflected on the transcript but are listed in order to help determine transfer credit.
-Please be in touch with your U.S. university regarding transfer credit for this program.
+Please be in touch with your home university regarding transfer credit for this program.

 *The list below is only a sampling of courses available.
 For the most updated list of courses offered during your semester of study, please use the UC3M department pages linked in the next section.